 4. They are more lightweight

-Another reason for choosing more expensive soccer cleats is because they are often more lightweight than the cheaper options.
+Another reason for choosing more expensive soccer cleats is that they are often more lightweight than the cheaper options.

-Another factor to consider when you are out on the soccer field is the extra weight you will be carrying on your feet.
+Another factor to consider when you are out on the soccer field is the extra weight you will carry on your feet.